edgar-lins/edgar-lins/README.md

 * 🔭 I'm currently working at Whydah as an IT Analyst...
 * 🌱 I’m learning HTML CSS JAVASCRIPT and PYTHON
+* 💡 I like to learn new things all the time.
+That's why I'm here!
 * 👾 In my free time, I usually play some games for fun.
 (Unfortunately, I end up stressing myself more than having fun 😅)

 ### Language and Tools (I'm learning yet)